DAI-Lab-HERALD/General-Framework/Framework/Data_sets/README.md

       have to be set.
 Otherwise, a missing attribute error will be thrown.

-      The second column of the DataFrame, named 'Target_MeterPerPx', contains a scalar float value that gives us the scaling of the images in the unit :math:`m /` Px.
+      The second column of the DataFrame, named 'Target_MeterPerPx', contains a scalar float value :math:`s` that gives us the scaling of the images in the unit :math:`m /` Px.

     '''